A question we often see within our society and groups is- “What weight should my working dog be?” or “How do I maintain my dog’s body condition?”.

 1. The Kennel Club Website

 If your dog is a pedigree, then you can find the advised weight for your breed via the Kennel Club website.
-Within the website, you can also read about your breed's health and wellbeing which may be helpful if you are not completely confident on your breed's traits and health.
+Within the website, you can also read about your breed’s health and well-being which may be helpful if you are not completely confident about your breed’s traits and health.